macaroni-os/macaroni-site/site/content/iso/_index.md

         <span class="badge-label badge-nerd">nerd-herd</span>
         </div>
       </td>
       <td>Not for weak of heart.
-Need good preparation in computer science or an advance experience.
+Need good preparation in computer science or advanced experience.
 Inspired by the Chuck Series.</td>
     </tr>
   </tbody>
 </table>